rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

 3. Determine Component Structure
 4. Where is the finish line?
 5. How much time can be spent on this?
-6. Be aware of overengineering
+6. Be aware of over-engineering
 7. Start simple, refactor what you touch, release often
 8. Write tests